Silent Killers: Workplace Hazards That Could Destroy Your Team Tomorrow

 Best Practices for Emergency Response

-In addition to having emergency showers and eye washes readily available, it is crucial for employees to understand and follow best practices for emergency response.
+In addition to having emergency showers and eye washes readily available, employees must understand and follow best practices for emergency response.
 Some key practices to consider include:

 1. Familiarize yourself with the location of emergency showers and eye washes in your workplace.